-Security Objectives for the operational environment defined in Security Target Description according to the ST OE.Plat-COS To ensure that the TOE is used in a secure manner the object system shall be designed such that the requirements from the following documents are met: (i) user guidance of the COS, (ii) application notes for the COS (iii) other guidance documents, and (iv) findings of the TOE evaluation reports relevant for applications developed for COS as referenced in the certification report.
-OE.Resp-ObjS All User Data and TSF Data of the object system are defined as required by the security needs of the specific application context.
-OE.Process-Card Security procedures shall be used after delivery of the TOE during Phase 6 Smartcard personalization up to the delivery of the smartcard to the end-user in order to maintain confidentiality and integrity of the TOE and to prevent any theft, unauthorized personalization or unauthorized use.
-OE.SecureMessaging The external device communicating with the TOE through a trusted channel supports device authentication with key derivation, secure messaging for received commands and sending responses.
-OE.PACE_Terminal The external device communicating trough a contactless interface with the TOE using PACE shall support the terminal part of the PACE protocol.
-OE.LogicalChannel The operational environment manages logical channels bound to independent subjects for running independent processes at the same time.
+Security Objectives for the operational environment defined in the Security Target Description according to the ST OE.Plat-COS Usage of COS To ensure that the TOE is used in a secure manner the object system shall be designed such that the requirements from the following

+Security Objectives for the operational environment defined in the Security Target Description according to the ST documents are met: (i) user guidance of the COS, (ii) application notes for the COS (iii) other guidance documents, and (iv) findings of the TOE evaluation reports relevant for applications developed for COS as referenced in the certification report.
+OE.Resp-ObjS Treatment of User Data All User Data and TSF Data of the object system are defined as required by the security needs of the specific application context.
+OE.Process-Card Protection of Card during Personalisation Security procedures shall be used after delivery of the TOE during Phase 6 Smartcard personalisation up to the delivery of the smartcard to the end-user to maintain confidentiality and integrity of the TOE and to prevent any theft, unauthorised personalization or unauthorised use.
+OE.SecureMessaging Secure messaging support of external devices The external device communicating with the TOE through a trusted channel supports device authentication with key derivation, secure messaging for received commands and sending responses.
+OE.PACE_Terminal PACE support by contactless terminal The external device communicating trough a contactless interface with the TOE using PACE shall support the terminal part of the PACE protocol.
+OE.LogicalChannel Use of logical channels The operational environment manages logical channels bound to independent subjects for running independent processes at the same time.

-Table 3: Security Objectives for the operational environment
+Table 4: Security Objectives for the operational environment

-Details can be found in the Security Target [6], chapter 4.2.
+Details can be found in the Security Target [6] and [7], chapter 4.2, 7.3, 8.3 and 9.3.